-Annual health care visits (also called well-child visits) allow doctors and other health care practitioners to monitor physical growth Physical Growth During adolescence (usually considered age 10 to the late teens or early 20s), boys and girls reach adult height and weight and undergo sexual maturation (puberty).
-The timing and speed with... read more and sexual maturation Sexual Maturation (Puberty) During adolescence (usually considered age 10 to the late teens or early 20s), boys and girls reach adult height and weight and undergo sexual maturation (puberty).
-The timing and speed with... read more (puberty) and provide advice and counseling.
+Annual health care visits (also called well-child visits) allow doctors and other health care professionals to monitor physical growth Physical Growth During adolescence (usually considered age 10 to the late teens), boys and girls reach adult height and weight and undergo sexual maturation ( puberty).
+The timing and speed with which these... read more and sexual maturation Sexual Maturation (Puberty) During adolescence (usually considered age 10 to the late teens), boys and girls reach adult height and weight and undergo sexual maturation ( puberty).
+The timing and speed with which these... read more (puberty) and provide advice and counseling.
 The yearly health care visits for adolescents begin at age 11 and continue until about age 21.

 Doctors also may encourage activities such as participation in sports, the arts, and community service.
 Most doctors interview and examine adolescents privately, although parents may be invited to participate and share concerns and receive their own counseling and guidance at the beginning or end of the visit.

 (See also Adolescent Development Adolescent Development During adolescence, children become young adults.
 They undergo striking physical, intellectual, and emotional changes.
 However, the path to adulthood is not a straight line.
 Adolescents do not... read more and Problems in Adolescents Introduction to Problems in Adolescents For most children, adolescence is a period of good physical health.
 The most common problems during adolescence relate to Growth and development School Childhood illnesses that continue into... read more .)

 At each visit, screenings may be done and vaccinations Childhood Vaccination Schedules Vaccination protects children against many infectious diseases.
 Vaccines contain either noninfectious components of bacteria or viruses or whole forms of these organisms that have been weakened... read more are given depending on the schedule.